LuckyBOYZ/RegexDataGenerator/README.md

 > :notebook_with_decorative_cover: **Description:** This special input data is only for generating ids when you have
 > object inside of array. <br>
-> Is really useful if you want to have some unique value for every project.
-It will always return values 1, 2, 3 and so
+> It is really useful if you want to have some unique value for every project.
+It will always return values 1, 2, 3 and
+> so
 > on.

 Example input in file: